Mary Jo Read Scholarships for Undergraduates

 - Category 1 – Travel support for professional development experiences, such as presentation of a paper at a major academic conference; or

 - Category 2 – Travel support for course-related research field experiences.

-Applications for the travel scholarship are due February 16, 2018.
+Applications for the travel scholarship will be due February 14, 2020.

 Honors in the Major

 Geography majors who have maintained at least a 3.0 GPA overall and a 3.5 GPA in all courses taken for the major are awarded the distinction ‘Honors in the Major’ when they graduate.

 Geography majors who have maintained at least a 3.0 GPA overall and a 3.75 GPA in all courses taken for the major are awarded the distinction ‘High Honors in the Major’ when they graduate.